History of the Golden State Warriors: 1946–1959: The Fulks and Arizin era

-1959–1965: The scoring machine – Wilt Chamberlain
+1959–1965: The scoring machine – Wilt Chamberlain era

 In 1959, the team signed draft pick Wilt Chamberlain, a Philadelphia native (he graduated from Overbrook High School).
 Known as "Wilt the Stilt", Chamberlain quickly began shattering NBA scoring and rebounding records and changed the style of play forever.
 During each of his three seasons as a Philadelphia Warrior, Chamberlain led the NBA in both scoring and rebounding.
 In his first season, he was named NBA Rookie of the Year, the NBA All-Star Game MVP, and the league's regular season MVP after averaging 37.6 points per game and 27.0 rebounds per game.
 In his second season, he set still-standing records when he averaged 27.2 rebounds per game and grabbed 55 rebounds in a single game.
 On March 2, 1962, in a Warriors game played on a neutral court in Hershey, Pennsylvania, Chamberlain scored 100 points against the New York Knicks, a single-game record that the NBA ranks among its finest moments.
 During that season, his third in the league, Chamberlain averaged 50.4 points per game and 25.7 rebounds per game.